What does CHKDSK /F /R do? How to use CHKDSK to repair the hard drive errors on Windows 10/8/7? Here is the full guide.

 |/c||NTFS only.
 It does not check cycles within the folder structure, which reduces the amount of time required to run CHKDSK.|

-If you are not so tech-savvy and know little about computers, we highly recommend you try a professional disk management tool to fix hard drive errors instead of using CMD and typing the commands manually.
-EaseUS Partition Master is a full-featured disk partitioning utility that enables you to manage primary and advanced partitions and maximize disk capacity usage.
+If you are not so tech-savvy and know little about computers, we highly recommend you try a professional CHKDSK /f /r /x alternative tool - EaseUS Partition Master to fix hard drive errors efficiently.
+It perfectly replaces CMD as reliable disk management tool and releases you from typing the commands manually.

 EaseUS partition tool makes it effortless to repair disk errors.
 Follow the steps to check and repair your file system error:

 Step 1.
 Open EaseUS Partition Master on your computer.
 Then, locate the disk, right-click the partition you want to check, and choose "Advanced" > "Check File System".

 Step 2.
 In the Check File System window, keep the "Try to fix errors if found" option selected and click "Start".

 Step 3.
 The software will begin checking your partition file system on your disk.
 When it completes, click "Finish".